-The Five Freedoms stemmed from a concern for the animals in large scale, industrial farms in the United Kingdom in the 1960s.
-Drafted up as a set of advisory guidelines by the Farm Animal Welfare Council in 1979, the Five Freedoms form the basis of much animal welfare legislation in the UK, as well as the European Union's policy on farm animal welfare.
+The Five Freedoms were created in the UK by the Farm Animal Welfare Council in 1979 in response to large scale, industrial farms.
+They now form the basis of much animal welfare legislation in the UK, as well as the European Union’s policy on farm animal welfare.